TOP TEN TIPS for getting started with SWR

 This yahoo group and the videos on YouTube are immensely helpful for teacher-support.
 When I have a question, I can search the group’s archives or files and get an answer that is thorough and helpful.
 If I don’t find an answer there, I can ask the question and know I will get a well thought out response, even if my question is wacky! — Katie

-We have three different videos to help you along the way, whether you’re looking for an overview, someone to walk you through what SWR is all about, or some training from an SWR Seminar.
+We have two different videos to help you along the way, whether you’re looking for an overview, someone to walk you through what SWR is all about, or some training from an SWR Seminar.
 Visit our shop to learn more about these videos.

 I was able to take a seminar this summer which was immensly helpful.
 It really helped show me the big picture of the process and method of SWR and I learned that I was going WAY too slowly in my son’s Kindergarten year.– Sarah W.